yhoiseth/python-prediction-scorer/README.md

 | Tie            | 30 %   | 10 %   | No      |
 | Away team wins | 30 %   | 25 %   | No      |

-Let’s say that the home team won.
 Kramer assigned a higher probability to the correct answer than George did, so his forecast was better.
 But how much better?
 In order to find out, we must quantify the quality of their predictions.
 That’s what this library does.

 We have four _scoring rules_ to determine this: